ENEL-645-group6/assignment2/readme.md

 In final.py, update the dataset path to:
 ```/work/TALC/enel645_2025w/garbage_data```
 3.	**Create SLURM Job Files**:
-Prepare a .slurm file to run final.py.
+Prepare a .slurm file to run final.ipynb.
 4.	**Execute**:
 Run the job to train the model and generate results with final_resnet_adamW_model.pth.